François Rude: Late works and death

 Late works by Rude included a Calvary in bronze for the high altar of St Vincent de Paul (1852).
 Late in his life, he was commissioned by the Museum of Fine Arts of Dijon to make a work on a subject of his choosing; he chose a mythological work, Hebe and the Eagle of Jupiter (1852).
 Other late works included Love Triumphant (1855–57; and Head of Christ (1852).
-After his death, the two unfinished works were completed by his student and nephew, Paul Cabet, and they were shown at the Paris Salon of 1857.
+After his death, the two unfinished works were completed by his student and stepson, Paul Cabet, and they were shown at the Paris Salon of 1857.

 Rude received a medal for his lifetime work at the Paris International Exposition of 1855.
-Shortly afterwards, on November 3, 1855, Rude died at his Paris residence at rue d'Enfer 3.
+Shortly afterwards, on 3 November 1855, Rude died at his Paris residence at rue d'Enfer 3.
 He was buried at Montparnasse Cemetery in Paris.

 Toward the end of his life, Rude made several notable religious sculptures, including the sculptural decoration of a pulpit for the Church of St. Etienne in Lille.
 His major religious works include a Baptism of Christ now in the Church of the Madeleine, and a smaller bust of Christ on the Cross finished in 1855, not long before his death, and now in the Louvre.
 The statue Love, dominator of the world, was one of his last works, commissioned by the Dijon Museum of Fine Arts.
 He died before it was completed.
 It was finished by his pupil and stepson Paul Cabet, and was shown in the Paris Salon of 1857.

 The Dijon Museum of Fine Arts, the Musée d'Orsay and the Louvre have notable collections of his works.